eslint/eslint/docs/rules/no-constructor-return.md

+# no-constructor-return

-# Disallow returning value in constructor (no-constructor-return)
+Disallows returning values in constructor.

 In JavaScript, returning a value in the constructor of a class may be a mistake.
 Forbidding this pattern prevents mistakes resulting from unfamiliarity with the language or a copy-paste error.